-The Radiologic Technology program at AACC has a 100 percent first-time pass rate for the National American Registry of Radiologic Technologists (ARRT) exam, as well as a 96 percent rate of employment for graduates within six months of completing the program.
+The Radiologic Technology program at AACC has a 100% first-time pass rate for the National American Registry of Radiologic Technologists (ARRT) exam, as well as a 100% rate of employment for graduates within six months of completing the program.

-Anne Arundel Community College offers a two-year, seven-term Associate of Applied Science (A.A.S) degree in Radiologic Technology.
+Anne Arundel Community College offers a two-year, five-term Associate of Applied Science (A.A.S) degree in Radiologic Technology.
 Students also are eligible to sit for the National American Registry of Radiologic Technologists (ARRT) exam and to apply for Maryland Licensure.
-Graduates of the Radiology program also are eligible to take the noncredit, 40-hour didactic course in mammography.

-Our Radiologic Technology program prepares students for entry-level employment in hospitals, medical offices, imaging centers, clinics, urgent care centers, mobile settings and newly evolving careers such as radiologic industrial hygiene.
-As of 2013, the median salary for full-time radiographers was $62,000.
+Our Radiologic Technology program prepares you for entry-level employment in hospitals, medical offices, imaging centers, clinics, urgent care centers, mobile settings and newly evolving careers such as radiologic industrial hygiene.

 With additional education and clinical experience, registered radiographers can specialize in:

 Many of our students also go on to earn bachelor’s or master’s degrees or certificates in other imaging modalities.
 For information on what you can do with a Radiologic Technology degree, visit the American Society of Radiologic Technologists' website.

 If you decide to earn your A.A.S. degree in radiologic technology, you can transfer to complete your four-year degree.
 We have partnerships and transfer agreements in place with many colleges and universities so you can easily transfer when you're ready.
 Transfer agreements (or articulation agreements, as they’re officially called) are formal arrangements between institutions that allow certain credits to transfer seamlessly from one school to the other.
 After completing your degree, you can seamlessly transfer to: